 Estimation of costs

-(Image: Groningen is a bicycle friendly city, and almost every student travels around town via bicycle)
+(Image: Groningen is a bicycle friendly city, and almost every student get around town via bicycle)

 Living and Accommodation Expenses